ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 all WebTransport Streams associated with the session.

+# Transport Properties

+The WebTransport framework {{?I-D.vvv-webtransport-overview}} defines a set of optional transport properties that clients can use to determine the presence of features which might allow additional optimizations beyond the common set of properties available via all WebTransport protocols.
+Http2Transport supports the following properties.

+Stream Independence:

+: Http2Transport does not support stream independence, as HTTP/2 inherently has
+    head of line blocking.

+Partial Reliability:

+: Http2Transport does not support partial reliability, as HTTP/2 retransmits any
+    lost data.
+This means that any datagrams sent via Http2Transport will be retransmitted regardless of the preference of the application.

+Pooling Support:

+: Http2Transport supports pooling, as multiple transports using Http2Transport
+    may share the same underlying HTTP/2 connection and therefore share a congestion controller and other transport context.

+Connection Mobility:

+: Http2Transport does not support connection mobility, unless an underlying
+    transport protocol that supports multipath or migration, such as MPTCP
+    {{?RFC7540}}, is used underneath HTTP/2 and TLS.
+Without such support, Http2Transport connections cannot survive network transitions.

 # Security Considerations

 WebTransport Streams established by the CONNECT handshake and the WTHEADERS